EnochPoon/Python-Course/lessons/lesson00.md

 So let's start off by taking you through a small exploration of your IDE:

-If you followed the setup, you may have ended up with a Wing looking like this:
+If you followed the setup, you may have ended up with Wing looking like this (Note that the screen below uses the **One Dark** color palette):

 ![Initial layout](images/00-init.PNG)